 - Student Accounts.
 For Institution account holders, the administrator of the account has the ability to enable the creation and rostering of student accounts (each a “Student Account”).
-If an Institution opts in to this functionality (the default configuration is to opt-out), the following information shall be collected from students in addition to the information listed in 4(a), above: First Name, Last Name, Email Address, the name of the Institution that the student belongs to, reference account number, and profile photo (optional).
+If an Institution opts in to this functionality (the default configuration is to opt-out), the following information shall be collected from students in addition to the information listed in 4(a), above (except for tracking and marketing cookies): First Name, Last Name, Email Address, the name of the Institution that the student belongs to, reference account number, and profile photo (optional).
 For non-Institution accounts, we do not offer the option to create a student account.

 - No Student Accounts.
 For those users with Silver, Gold, and Platinum accounts and those Institution accounts where the admin opts out of the student account feature there is a participation portion of our Nearpod Materials wherein teachers and educators can share an alphanumeric code with their students to “join” a lesson.
 For identification to the teacher, we recommend students enter a first name and last initial, or a nickname, when accessing a Nearpod presentation.
-If you opted-in to Nearpod’s verified names feature, then a student’s name (as shown on the applicable identity provider) will be provided to us.
-Furthermore, if an Institution chooses to assign lessons found in the Services to Student Users through a third-party learning management system (LMS), the student name (as shown on the LMS) will be collected during that session in order to prepopulate the student name after the code is entered.
+If you opted in to Nearpod’s verified names feature, then a student’s name (as shown on the applicable identity provider) and a reference account number will be provided to us.
+Furthermore, if an Institution chooses to assign lessons found in the Services to Student Users through a third-party learning management system (LMS), the student name (as shown on the LMS) together with a reference account number will be collected during that session.

 d.
 Payment Information.
 When a customer (either teacher or an Institution on behalf of its educators) purchases the Nearpod Materials, Nearpod will collect information needed to process the order, including order details, name, institution name and address (if applicable), email address, phone number, billing address, credit/debit card information, and any instructions.
 Payment data submitted by the customer will be disclosed to the customer’s financial institution and Nearpod’s payment processing vendor for the purpose of processing payment for the Nearpod Materials ordered.